rana932/rana932/README.md

 ## 👋 About Me

-Aspiring Full Stack Developer based in Pune, Maharashtra.
+Hi there!
+I'm Abhijeet Rana, an Aspiring Full Stack Developer based in Pune, Maharashtra.
 Currently pursuing Master of Computer Application at Sandip University.
 I'm passionate about creating intuitive web solutions with clean, efficient code.

 - 🌱 I'm currently learning **Django and Advanced Python**
 - 🚀 Working on expanding my portfolio with full-stack projects